Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Get-AzureRmDataLakeStoreItemContent.md

 ### -Head
 The number of rows (new line delimited) from the beginning of the file to preview.
 If no new line is encountered in the first 4mb of data, only that data will be returned.```yaml
 Type: Int64
-Parameter Sets: Preview file rows
+Parameter Sets: Preview file rows from the head of the file
 Aliases:

 Required: False